xxninjabunnyxx/gundam-wing-endless-duel-snes-hitbox-viewer/README.md

 # Gundam Wing Endless Dual Hitbox Viewer
-Bizhawk hitbot viewer for Gundam Wing: Endless Dual
+Bizhawk hitbox viewer for Gundam Wing: Endless Dual

 To enter and exit the menu hold start and select.